I. Market Opportunity

 - 1) Status of women in society and in relevant sectors

 - 2) Products & services that benefit women

 - 4) Gender equity in the workplace

-“Gender lens investing is incorporating a gender lens analysis in a financial analysis to get better decisions”Criterion Institute
+“Gender lens investing is incorporating a gender analysis into a financial analysis in order to get better decisions.”Criterion Institute